How to Build a Brand in eCommerce With 8 Steps

 • Create many personas to examine how each subgroup fits with various products, going above and beyond.

-2. Determine Brand Positioning
+2. Determine brand positioning

 Consider how you will set your brand apart from the competition while defining your brand position.
 The “hand-made” element is the primary key difference in the above scenario.